 People allergic to wasps may not be allergic to bee stings and vice versa.
-If you travel abroad, other insects such as fire ants (USA) and hornets (Europe, Asia, US) can cause allergic reactions, but this is not a problem in the UK.
+If you travel abroad, other insects such as fire ants (USA) and hornets (Europe, Asia, US) can cause allergic reactions, but these are not a problem in the UK.

-Bees and wasps are most likely to be sting in summer and early autumn.
+Bees and wasps are most likely to sting in summer and early autumn.
 Wasps build nests in sheltered areas including trees and roof spaces.
-They are attracted to sweetened and flavoured drinks, fallen ripe fruit, and dust bins.
-Bright colours and fragrances can also attract them.
-Careful handling of ripe fruit, well-fitting lids on bins, not leaving opened drinks, avoiding drinking out of cans can reduce chances of being stung.
+They are attracted to bright colours, sweetened, and flavoured drinks, fallen ripe fruit, and dust bins.
+Well-fitting lids on bins, and not leaving drinks & food around can reduce chances of being stung.
 Local councils can help to remove nests from homes and gardens.

 Bees leave the stinger in the skin and die soon after stinging.
 Wasps do not leave their sting or die after stinging.
 They can sting again.
 Walk away calmly to prevent being stung repeatedly.

 Removing the sting– Remove the sting and venom sac by scraping it out, either with a fingernail, or something with a hard edge such as a credit card, as shown in the picture.

 |Be careful not to pinch or squeeze the venom sac (e.g. with tweezers) as this might spread the venom further under the skin.|

 - apply ice packs to the stung to reduce the swelling

 - painkillers such as paracetamol or ibuprofen can be given